Longleaf vs. Slash vs. Loblolly Pine Straw: Which Is Best and Why?

 - Contains more resin, which deters insects

-Longleaf pine straw is often called “brown gold” because of its high value.
-It’s more expensive, but you get what you pay for: better coverage, longer life, and a polished look.
+Longleaf pine straw is often called “brown gold” because of its high value (Strong Forestry, n.d.).

 Slash pine straw comes from the Pinus elliottii tree.
-It’s the most commonly sold type and is often labeled “standard pine straw” in garden centers.
+It’s the most commonly sold type and is often labeled “standard pine straw” in garden centers (Morales Landscaping, 2025).

 Why It’s Popular: